 If you have doubts about your coverage we’d like to recommend that you call TeamKCI.
-We’re tracking the Brocade/Broadcom merger and divestiture and stand ready to guide you through the pitfalls of what is turning into a sticky and oft times confusing realignment.
+In addition to our Brocade® Hardware Sales, we’re tracking the Brocade®/Broadcom merger and divestiture and stand ready to guide you through the pitfalls of what is turning into a sticky and oft times confusing realignment.
 Call us to discuss the latest developments and find out your best strategies to keep your equipment covered until the merger is completed.

 Seem confusing?
 Ponder this: even Broadcom is not really Broadcom.
 A little more than a year ago Avago Technologies agreed to acquire Broadcom; then took the Broadcom name for itself.
 But Broadcom still goes by the Avago ticker symbol (AVGO) on the NASDAQ.
 Prior to acquiring Broadcom the Avago management team had made a half-dozen acquisitions of technology companies including Emulex and LSI.

 The chip industry has had a wave of acquisitions recently.
 Industry analysts point to more than $100 billion in deals in the last two years.
 Just following all of these moves is exhausting.

 Other Articles to Read: NY State Passes Right to Repair Bill

 So while we are all waiting for the Brocade®/Broadcom merger to sort itself out feel free to call TeamKCI.
 We’re tracking the Brocade®/Broadcom merger and will gladly discuss developments and provide guidance as merger details continue to evolve.
 For solid advice to guide your Brocade® and Foundry strategy call TeamKCI.
 We’ve been following the switch business for the last 35 years!